So, how do you score 6 in a row in Sequence?

 Best Sequence game strategy – how to win

-Now we have gotten the most contentious rule out the way let’s take a look at how you can be victorious.
+Now we have gotten the most contentious rule out the way let’s take a look at how you can be victorious in the game of sequence.

 Use the centre

-Think scrabble here.
+Think like a scrabble player here.
 You can create a sequence using one other chip in another sequence.
 This builds more potential to have more chips.
-And so create more sequences with less effort.
+And so create more sequences with less effort as you only need a 4 (plus the chip already in the other sequence) to make your sequence.

 Use two eyed Jacks to complete your sequences rather than foil your opponent.
 I would always focus on completing sequences rather than preventing your opponent.
 You cannot win being defensive but by creating sequences yourself.